 - other expenses.

-Even if their claims are initially denied, they are free to bring an appeal.
+Even if your claims are initially denied, you are free to bring an appeal.

 In this article, our Nevada personal injury attorneys discuss the following topics about Nevada work injury laws: